 Balgonar Garden Cottage was the Estate Chauffeur’s cottage in the mid-19th Century and was later extended into what it is today.
 Balgonar Bothy was originally part of the farm steading and is now an inviting holiday apartment

-Balgonar is a working farm and is stocked with cattle, sheep and a few horses to keep them company!
+Balgonar is a working farm and is stocked with cattle, sheep, free range hens and a few horses to keep them company!
 Beef and lamb is bred for the market, so if you would like to purchase any meat during your stay, or would like to place an order for home delivery, please talk to Libby.

 We take excellent care of our animals.
 During your visit to us, you’ll be staying alongside 200 ewes spread across the fields and steadings.